elahe-dastan/data-scientist-interview/extra.md

 g(n) is the cost of the path from the start node to n.<br/>
 h(n) is a heuristic that estimates the cost of the cheapest path from n to the target node. (this heuristic can be the length of a straight line from the node n to the target)

+# valhalla
+Routing engine: [](https://github.com/valhalla/valhalla) implementing A*

+# Map Matching
+Taking in raw GPS signals (which are so noisy and sparse because of high buildings and resident vehicles) and mapping them to road segments that the GPS signals actually correspond to.<br/>
+**Input:** GPS Signal
+1. Latitude
+2. Longitude
+3. Speed
+4. Course
+**Output:** Positions on a road network
+1. Latitude (on an actual road)
+2. Longitude (on an actual road)
+3. Road Segment ID
+4. Road Name
+5. Direction/heading

+We need both online and offline map matching

+## Solving map matching using HMM
+1. For every GPS signal find the k closest road segments (candidate selection)
+2. Project the GPS signals on the candidate road segments
+3. Now we have both the observations and the hidden states, and we have to calculate the emission probability
+4. Calculate the transition probability
+5. Run Viterbi algorithm